rarya618/Storia/README.md

-# script-writer-studio-electron
+# Script Writer Studio
- An electron based screenwriting app
+A screenwriting app, written for Mac.